 This story is emotional.
 It would have me chocked up, then laughing, and then soooo mad!!!
-It was a rollercoaster of a read!
+It was a rollercoaster of a listen (I listened on Libro.fm)!
 Watching Margaret grow into a newer and, may I say, better version of herself was so traumatic and fantastic.
 Being stuck in a hospital like Margaret was is one of my worst fears.
 I hate doctors, I hate hospitals, I hate being helpless, I hate the idea of all that.
 So I found her grit so inspiring because I know I would be a ball of fear and shaking like a Chihuahua.

-When I first started reading this book I really and truly loved it.
+When I first started listening to this book I really and truly loved it.
 I was about five chapters in and thought this book was going to be a top read for me.
 It's so well written and gripping, especially the first few chapters.
 However, it just took a turn for me.
 I went from loving the book to being annoyed with it and then back to loving it again.
 Over and over again.
-Here are the problems I had and my reasons.
+Here are the problems I had and my reasons:

 It was also hard for me to take Margaret’s word seriously.
 She made it a point to prove to herself that she did not need a man.
 She did not need anyone but herself to make herself better.
 However, she does the complete opposite and is motivated by wanting to please a man.
 Her actions spoke much louder than her voice.
 I understand- as humans we can say we do not care what other people think of us until we are blue in the face but at the end of the day, we do care on some level.
 People want to be attractive to other people.
 Margaret kept saying she was a feminist and that she needed no man but that was not how she acted.
 I know you can be a feminist and still want a man to find you attractive but the way Margaret went about it irked me.